zakiaminn/DOMolition/README.md

 # DOMolition

+> *"Because sometimes the only valid response to centering a div is blowing up the entire UI."*

 DOMolition is a React-based physics engine wrapper that converts standard DOM elements into a rigid-body physics simulation.
 It is designed to provide an interactive "rage quit" UI mechanism by capturing the visual state of a component tree and shattering it dynamically on an HTML5 canvas.

 ## Architecture